California Business Structures

 What is a California sole proprietorship?

-A California sole proprietorship simply is the name given to a business that is operated in California by an individual person who has not formed an “entity.”
-Sometimes people refer to this situation as a “DBA,” but this is not quite accurate.
+A California sole proprietorship simply is the name given to a business that is operated in California by an individual person who has not formed a legal entity.
+Sometimes people refer to this situation as a DBA, but this is not quite accurate.
 A DBA is not a business structure, although many sole proprietorships need to obtain a DBA (however, many do NOT).
 See our Guide to California DBAs for more.

 In this business form, your personal assets (such as house, car, etc) are subject to be taken if the business cannot meet its financial obligations.